Tirana

 Enver Hoxha's House, Tirana

-• Enver Hoxha’s House / Ish Vila e Enverit: In the formerly closed neighborhood of Blloku is Enver Hoxha’s residence located.
-Hoxha was Albanian head of state during the years 1944-1985.
-As head of state, he was the first secretary of the communist party in the country, and was also at the head of the national army and military.
+Enver Hoxha’s House was the residence in the formerly closed quarter, Blloku, that the head of state Enver Hoxha lived in.
+Hoxha was Albanian head of state in the years 1944-1985.
+As head of state, he was the first secretary of the Labor Party in the country, and he also headed the national army and the country’s military.

 Other Attractions